zowe/docs-site/docs/user-guide/ze-install.md

 Submitting the wrong job can risk potential problems on your server.
 This can happen when the user enters the wrong job or inadvertently selects the **Submit Jobs** option.

-To prevent this, enable the option to require confirmation before submitting a job.
+To help prevent this, enable the option to require confirmation before submitting a job.
 Once enabled, a dialog window asking for user confirmation displays when **Submit Jobs** is selected.

 ![Confirm Submit Job](../images/ze/ZE-SubmitJobConfirm.gif)